radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 * 02 - BlastRADIUS updates.

 * 03 - add delay Access-Reject, constant-time comparison, no routing protocol.
 Updated the text significantly and made it more consistent with the BlastRADIUS recommendations.
 Add "updates" other RFCs.

+* 04 - updates with review from Fabian Mauchle

 --- back